J. Minos Simon: Early years and education

-Simon was involved in a very controversial ruling that allowed a local farmer, John Trahan, to give away his deceased wife's property to settle debts in 1937.
+Simon was involved in a controversial ruling that allowed a local farmer, John Trahan, to give away his deceased wife's property to settle debts in 1937.
 The property was titled to Adeline Duhon's heirs, whom were minors at the time.
 Simon allowed Trahan to forge a document stating that his wife died without heirs.
 This went to court in 1967 and was upheld due to the statute of limitations.

 Trial lawyer for 56 years

 Simon opened his own law office in 1943.
 Simon served as a trial lawyer in both civil and criminal cases in both state and federal courts in a career that exceeded a half century.
 He handled thousands of cases.
 He was known for his high-profile civil and criminal cases throughout Louisiana.
 A computer search several years ago disclosed that he presented to higher courts for adjudication more than 551 reported cases, 459 of which were presented to the Appellate and Supreme courts of Louisiana and 105 cases to the federal courts, 29 of which went to the United States Supreme Court.

 In 1981, Simon was the attorney for three junior high school girls who sought to remain at Buckeye High School in Rapides Parish despite a desegregation order to the contrary from U.S. District Judge Nauman Scott of Alexandria.
 In order to remain at the Buckeye school, the custody of the girls, who the media dubbed "the Buckeye Three," was transferred to state Judge Richard "Dick" Lee.

-In the mid-1970s, Simon represented John Kenneth Snyder, Sr., who was mayor of Alexandria from 1973 to 1977 and again from 1982 to 1986, in a series of city and personal legal matters which stemmed from grievances that Snyder had against various public agencies or political opponents.
+In the mid-1970s, Simon represented John K. Snyder, who was mayor of Alexandria from 1973 to 1977 and again from 1982 to 1986, in a series of city and personal legal matters which stemmed from grievances that Snyder had against various public agencies or political opponents.